 Sponsored by LEAN Frog in association with the Alabama Association of School Boards (AASB), the Tennessee Organization of School Superintendents (TOSS), and the Louisiana Association of School Executives/Louisiana Association of School Superintendents (LASE/LASS)

-Check back to submit your entry according to the dates below!
+Please submit your entry or entries according to Entry Acceptance Period below!

 A best practice is a method or technique used by a school system (or a school within a system) that has consistently shown superior results.
 This practice can become a standard way of doing things that other school systems can use.

 Some examples of best practices include: